SingharoyLab/CIKM_2020_MD_prediction/README.md

 ## Equiliribum MD

+A starting 3D protein model of ADK was generated using an x-ray diffraction crystal structure obtained from the protein data bank (PDB), available at https://www.rcsb.org .
+The atomic coordinates of ADK are encoded in the traditional PDB format presenting the {X, Y, Z} positions.
+X-ray is unable to resolve hydrogen atom positions.
+Thus, the position of hydrogen atoms were estimated before performing the simulation.
+The Amber force field, FF14SBonlysc, was used for this simulation.
+Addition of hydrogen atoms and the simulation were both performed using the OpenMM software package.

-Scripts for running equilibrium simulations can be found in the Equilibrium_MD_simulation folder
+Scripts for running equilibrium simulations (which includes hydrogen addition) can be found in the Equilibrium_MD_simulation folder.

 ### Pre-requisites

 * OpenMM: GPU install

+We used the GPU-implementation of OpenMM, which can be installed from Anaconda cloud using the following command.

 `conda install -c omnia/label/cuda92 -c conda-forge openmm `